Gant/Gant/README_Install.txt

 This is Gant a Groovy way of working with Ant tasks -- no more XML :-)

-In order to install and use Gant you must have Groovy installed and the environment variable GROOVY_HOME must be set to the location of a Groovy installation.
-This location is where Gant will be installed: the gant and gant.bat scripts are installed in the Groovy bin directory, and the gant-<version-number>.jar file in the Groovy lib directory.

 The method of installation depends on whether you have downloaded a tarball or zipfile distribution or you have a Subversion store checkout.